lzwjava/blog-source/_posts/2025-01-02-ai-crypto-en.md

 audio: true
 lang: en
 layout: post
-title: How I Live Well in the AI and Crypto Era
+title: How I Live Well in the AI and Blockchain Era
 ---

 Is it still useful to write blogs now that we have large language models (LLMs)?
 If LLMs contain the information you want to share and people use LLMs more, do we still need to provide our own information?